randy3k/AlignTab/README.md

 ==============
 An alignment plugin for Sublime Text 2/3 -- ST version of the excellent VIM plugin, tabular.

-How does it differ from other alignment plugins?
+Features
 ------------
 - Flexibility: Align with user defined regular expression
-- Efficiency: Smart line detection for alignment if no lines are selected
+- Efficiency: Smart detection for alignment if no lines are selected
 - Multiple cursors support
 - Table mode: super efficient for editing tables